New BSc students 2026

 Course literature

-For the BSc program in Business & Economics, the course literature list for semester 1, period 1 will be ready in late spring.
-We will post it here as soon as it's ready!
-And once you enroll in August, you get access to the student portal where you will find all information about courses and course literature.
+The course literature list for the BSc program in Business & Economics, semester 1, period 1 will be published here later this spring.
+Once you are enrolled, you get access to the student portal where you will find all information about courses and course literature.

 Preparatory course in Mathemathics

 We offer a two-week Mathematics course prior to the compulsory introduction week.
 The course is strongly recommended but not compulsory.
-The course is given on campus Monday to Friday, approx. 3 hours per day.
+The course is given on campus 4 hours per day, Monday to Friday.

 The purpose of this preparatory course is to provide you with a foundation necessary for our BSc programs.
 Many SSE students say that this course has been extremely valuable to them and that it has definitely helped them perform once their studies begin.
 They also say that it's a great way to get to know your classmates and the premises.